glyph-cat/react-relink/README.md

 * `suspense?: boolean (Default: false)`<br/>Components that consume the source will be suspended while hydrating.

 * `mutable?: boolean (Default: false)`<br/>Allows slight performance improvement by not deep-copying the values returned.
 * `virtualBatch?: boolean (Default: false)`<br/>Slightly improve performance by coalescing the "setState" calls on top of React's batched updates.
 This is only suitable for sources that have frequent "`setState`" calls but results in little to no immediate UI changes.
 For example, a huge [virtualized](http://react-window.now.sh) list which its data is realtime and updated through a listener.
 Virtual batching actually creates a delay in component updating, but it's short enough that it's unnoticeable most of the time.
 Virtual batching is **not suitable** in UIs that updates frequently and needs to be responsive, such as forms and text fields.
-If you swipe your fingers across your keyboard quickly or let a cat run across it, you will see the characters appearing one by one, slowly catching up only after you have finished typing.
+If you let a cat run across your keyboard, you are very likely to see the characters slowly appearing one by one.

 <br/>